 |1.
 Robert Suriya 2013.|

 Being the nice person that he is he replied that he's been trying to have someone send him these songs as he has forgotten how they sound like.
-Once he hears them he will be able to recollect how they came about and then asked if I have a copy of the record so he could listen to the songs.
+Once he listens to them again he will be able to recollect how they came about and then asked if I have a copy of the record so he could listen to the songs.

 I have a copy, heard it a few times but didn't send him the songs although I could do it via the internet.
 But his reply came as Robert remembers the recording.
 The following paragraph is his answer verbatim.